Ohtani hurls 7 innings, hits RBI double, Halos top BoSox 5-3

-”Yeah, he threw hard, all that, but he pitched today,” Cora said. ”You see him out there now, and he knows what he’s doing.
-It’s amazing what he’s doing.
-Unreal.”

-That’s foreboding for the rest of baseball, and it was bad news for the AL-leading Red Sox.

-Ohtani pitched seven innings of five-hit ball and hit an early RBI double, leading Los Angeles to a 5-3 victory over Boston.
+ANAHEIM, Calif.
+(AP) — Shohei Ohtani pitched seven innings of five-hit ball and hit an early RBI double, leading the Los Angeles Angels to a 5-3 victory over the Boston Red Sox on Tuesday night.

 Raisel Iglesias gave up Hunter Renfroe’s two-strike, two-out homer in the ninth, but finished strong for his 17th save.